-- When heating emulsion, do it gently and only to specification. - Use agitation. - Warm pumps before use. - On bulk tanks in cold areas, electrical tracing is advisable. - Do not apply direct heat to an emulsion with a fire or blow torch.
+- When heating emulsion, do it gently and only to specification. - Use agitation. - Warm pumps before use. - On bulk tanks in cold areas, electrical tracing is advisable. - Do not apply direct heat to an emulsion with fire or a blow torch.